dnguyen800/dnguyen800.github.io/_posts/2019-04-26-streaming-media-device.md

 <ul class="fa-ul">
   <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Deep voice integration is available on Amazon Prime Video, Netflix and Hulu.
 Not even Chromecast has deep integration with Hulu.</li>
   <li><span class="fa-li" ><i class="fas fa-sad-tear"></i></span>Unless you are using Amazon Echo speakers, you cannot tell a nearby Google Home speaker to pause the Fire TV.</li>
   <li><span class="fa-li" ><i class="fas fa-sad-tear"></i></span>Voice search is flaky, but so are all platforms I reviewed.
 I said "Play Bob's Burgers on Hulu" about five times before it registered correctly.
-I said it clearly, I swear.</li>
+And I said it clearly, I swear.</li>
 </ul>

 ### Casting from phone to TV